evhub/coconut/DOCS.md

 ### `coconut.convenience`

-The recommended way to use Coconut as a module is to use `from coconut.convenience import` and import whatever convenience functions you'll be using.
+It is sometimes useful to be able to use the Coconut compiler from code, instead of from the command line.
+The recommended way to do this is to use `from coconut.convenience import` and import whatever convenience functions you'll be using.
 Specifications of the different convenience functions are as follows.

 #### `parse`